preston-bernstein/pres-ber-blog/content/english/blog/secure-services-docker-compose-and-nordvpn.md

 docker pull kylemanna/openvpn
 ```

+This command downloads the OpenVPN image, which you can then use to create and configure your VPN container.

 ##### Configuring the VPN Container:

 1. **Initialize the OpenVPN Configuration:**
-  Create a directory to store the OpenVPN configuration and initialize it.
+  Create a directory to store the OpenVPN configuration and initialize it:

   ```bash
   mkdir -p /path/to/your/config
   docker run -v /path/to/your/config:/etc/openvpn kylemanna/openvpn ovpn_genconfig -u udp://YOUR_VPN_SERVER
   ```

+  This command sets up the necessary configuration for OpenVPN in the specified directory.

 2. **Generate the Certificates:**
-  Generate the necessary certificate and keys.
+  Generate the necessary certificates and keys:

   ```bash
   docker run -v /path/to/your/config:/etc/openvpn -it kylemanna/openvpn ovpn_initpki
   ```

+  This command initializes the Public Key Infrastructure (PKI), generating the certificates and keys required for OpenVPN.

 3. **Start the OpenVPN Container:**
-  Start the container with the generated configuration.
+  Start the container with the generated configuration:

   ```bash
   docker run -v /path/to/your/config:/etc/openvpn -d -p 1194:1194/udp --cap-add=NET_ADMIN kylemanna/openvpn
   ```

+  This command runs the OpenVPN container in detached mode, mapping the required port and granting the necessary network administration capabilities.

 ##### Modifying the Docker Compose File

 ###### Adding the VPN Container to the `docker-compose.yml` File:

-To integrate the VPN container into your Docker Compose setup, you need to modify your `docker-compose.yml` file to include the VPN container and configure your services to use it.
+To integrate the VPN container into your Docker Compose setup, modify your docker-compose.yml file to include the VPN container and configure your services to use it.

 ###### Configuring Services to Route Traffic Through the VPN:

-Ensure that your services are configured to route their traffic through the VPN container.
-This can typically be done by setting the network mode of the service to the VPN container
+Ensure your services are configured to route their traffic through the VPN container by setting the network mode of the service to the VPN container.

 ###### Example: Updated Docker Compose File with VPN: